"I'm Estela Reynolds. Fernando Esteso sucked one of my nipples in "Desembraga a fondo". Have you got BETA video?."

 In Season 6, Fernando Tejero plays Fermín, Lola's dad.
 When Fermin sees Enrique (José Luis Gil) and Maxi (Eduardo Gómez), he recalls knowing them from somewhere else.
 Fernando Tejero's character in Aqui No Hay Quien Viva, Emilio, was the son of Eduardo's character and had a father-son relationship with Jose Luis Gil's one.

-Nobody over 50 Is Gay: Araceli and Reyes are both in their mid-fifties.
+Nobody over 50 Is Gay: Araceli, Reyes and Estela are all in their mid-fifties.
 Berta is around fifty years old.
 Amador's father and his lover are in their sixties.
-Estela, Vicente, Antonio and Enrique, who either had one gay experience and/or are ambiguously bi, are all around fifty or older, too.
+Ambiguously Bi Vicente and Antonio are around 50 and older too.
 Paco and Manolo, a gay couple that appear as guest stars in Seasons 6 and 7, are around fifty.

 Nobody Thinks It Will Work: Nearly every one of the neighbours and especially Antonio thought Enrique and Judith's relationship wouldn't work.
 It finally doesn't as they get divorced in the season 7 finale.